 While Americans of all ages are feeling optimistic about their finances, millennials are the most comfortable with their savings, debt, net worth and overall financial health, according to the survey.

 “The good news is that many working Americans are saving, and saving more than last year.
 The bad news is that 1 in 5 isn't saving anything.”

 "Millennials have a greater inclination toward saving, for both emergencies and retirement, than we've seen from previous generations," says Bankrate Chief Financial Analyst Greg McBride, CFA.
 "Much of this is attributable to the financial crisis and Great Recession coming during the financially formative years for many millennials."

-RATE SEARCH: Compare savings account rates in your area.
+RATE SEARCH: Compare money market accounts in your area.